miccai-ultrasound/miccai-ultrasound.github.io/asmus25.md

 Building on the success of previous interactive live demonstrations, ASMUS 2025 will continue this feature to showcase cutting-edge ultrasound innovations.
 We invite researchers to demonstrate novel systems leveraging ultrasound's unique real-time capabilities and clinical portability.
 All accepted papers will be offered the option to present a live demonstration.

-You may start submitting the papers at [Springer Nature EquinOCS](https://equinocs.springernature.com/service/ASMUS2025). **Please note that the deadline for paper submission is June 28th 2025, 23:59 PT.** E-mail registration is required before submission, which can be accessed by clicking the "Submit now" button on the previous link.
+Submission will be open on May 10th, 2025.
+You may start submitting the papers at [Springer Nature EquinOCS](https://meteor.springer.com/ASMUS2025). **Please note that the deadline for paper submission is June 28th 2025, 23:59 PT.** E-mail registration is required before submission, which can be accessed by clicking the "Submit now" button on the previous link.
 If you have any issues registering or with the submission process, please contact the PC Chairs via the platform or E-Mail.

 This multidisciplinary workshop will foster cross-sector collaboration, rigorously reviewing, publishing, and engaging participants in discussions about cutting-edge advancements.
 Contributors from academia, underserved regions, industry, and clinical settings are invited to share insights.
 Selected full papers will appear in a Springer publication, with top submissions receiving awards supported by industry partners.
 We welcome original research submissions and actively seek proof-of-concept studies pioneering innovative methodologies.
 Key focus areas include: